Cal Raleigh Preview, Player Props: Mariners vs. Astros

 Cal Raleigh At The Plate

-- In 45 games this season (32.4%), Raleigh has picked up an RBI, and in 19 of those games (13.7%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- Raleigh has had an RBI in 46 games this year (32.9%), including 19 multi-RBI outings (13.6%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.